Canardoux/flutter_sound/doc/player.md

 This verb is used to set the Lock screen fields without starting a new playback.
 The fields 'dataBuffer' and 'trackPath' of the Track parameter are not used.
-Please refer to 'startPlayerFromTrack' for the meaning of the different parameters
+Please refer to 'startPlayerFromTrack' for the meaning of the others parameters.
+Remark `setUIProgressBar()` is implemented only on iOS.

 *Example:*
 ```dart